blcu-nlp/GEC-Reading-List/README.md

 <h2 id="SMT"> SMT&NMT </h2>

 *  Grundkiewicz Roman, Junczys-Dowmunt MarcinNear.
 2018.
 [Human-Level Performance in Grammatical Error Correction with Hybrid Machine Translation](https://www.aclweb.org/anthology/N18-2046).
 In Proceedings of the 2018 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, Volume 2 (Short Papers).

 *  Chollampatt Shamil, Ng Hwee Tou.
 2017.
 [Connecting the Dots Towards Human-Level Grammatical Error Correction](https://www.aclweb.org/anthology/W17-5037).
 In Proceedings of the 12th Workshop on Innovative Use of NLP for Building Educational Applications.

 *  Chollampatt Shamil, Hoang Duc Tam, Ng Hwee Tou.
 2016.
 [Adapting Grammatical Error Correction Based on the Native Language of Writers with Neural Network Joint Models](https://www.aclweb.org/anthology/D16-1195).
 In Proceedings of the 2016 Conference on Empirical Methods in Natural Language Processing.

 <h2 id="NMT"> NMT </h2>

 *  Zhao Wei, Wang Liang, Shen Kewei, Jia Ruoyu, Liu Jingming.
 2019.
 [Improving Grammatical Error Correction via Pre-Training a Copy-Augmented Architecture with Unlabeled Data](https://arxiv.org/pdf/1903.00138.pdf).

 *  Junczys-Dowmunt Marcin, Grundkiewicz Roman, Guha Shubha, Heafield Kenneth.
 2018.
 [Approaching Neural Grammatical Error Correction](https://www.aclweb.org/anthology/N18-1055).
 In Proceedings of the 2018 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, Volume 1 (Long Papers).

 *  Chollampatt Shamil, Ng Hwee Tou.
 2018.
 [Neural Quality Estimation of Grammatical Error Correction](https://www.aclweb.org/anthology/D18-1274).
 In Proceedings of the 2018 Conference on Empirical Methods in Natural Language Processing.

 *  Chollampatt Shamil, Ng Hwee Tou.
 2018.
 [A Multilayer Convolutional Encoder-Decoder Neural Network for Grammatical Error Correction](https://www.aaai.org/ocs/index.php/AAAI/AAAI18/paper/view/17308/16137).
 In Thirty-Second AAAI Conference on Artificial Intelligence.

 *  Kasewa Sudhanshu, Stenetorp Pontus, Riedel Sebastian.
 2018.
 [Wronging a Right: Generating Better Errors to Improve Grammatical Error Detection](https://www.aclweb.org/anthology/D18-1541).
 In Proceedings of the 2018 Conference on Empirical Methods in Natural Language Processing.

 *  Jared Lichtarge, Christopher Alberti, Shankar Kumar, Noam Shazeer, Niki Parmar (Google AI).
 2018.
 [Weakly Supervised Grammatical Error Correction using Iterative Decoding](https://arxiv.org/abs/1811.01710).
 Arxiv.

 *  Adriane Boyd.
 2018.
 [Using Wikipedia Edits in Low Resource Grammatical Error Correction](https://www.aclweb.org/anthology/W18-6111).
 In Proceedings ofthe 2018 EMNLP Workshop W-NUT: The 4th Workshop on Noisy User-generated Text, pages 79–84 Brussels.

 *  Keisuke Sakaguchi, Matt Post, Benjamin Van Durme.
 2017.
 [Grammatical Error Correction with Neural Reinforcement Learning](https://www.aclweb.org/anthology/I17-2062).
 In Proceedings of the Eighth International Joint Conference on Natural Language Processing (Volume 2: Short Papers).

 *  Xie Ziang, Avati Anand, Arivazhagan Naveen, Jurafsky Dan, Ng Andrew Y. 2016.
 [Neural Language Correction with Character-Based Attention](https://arxiv.org/pdf/1603.09727.pdf).
 Arxiv.

 <h2 id="OTHER"> OTHER </h2>

 *  Lichtarge Jared, Alberti Chris, Kumar Shankar, Shazeer Noam, Parmar Niki, Tong Simon.
 2019.
 [Corpora Generation for Grammatical Error Correction](https://arxiv.org/pdf/1904.05780.pdf).
 Arxiv.

 *  Ge Tao, Wei Furu, Zhou Ming.
 2018.
 [Fluency Boost Learning and Inference for Neural Grammatical Error Correction](https://www.aclweb.org/anthology/P18-1097).
 In Proceedings of the 56th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers).

 *  Bryant Christopher, Briscoe Ted.
 2018.
 [Language Model Based Grammatical Error Correction without Annotated Training Data](https://www.aclweb.org/anthology/W18-0529).
 In Proceedings of the Thirteenth Workshop on Innovative Use of NLP for Building Educational Applications.

-<h2 id="BEA"> BEA2019</h2>
+<h2 id="BEA"> BEA2019 Competition</h2>

 *  Roman Grundkiewicz, Marcin Junczys-Dowmunt, and Kenneth Heafield.
 2019.
 [Neural Grammatical Error Correction Systems with Unsupervised Pre-training on Synthetic Data](https://www.aclweb.org/anthology/W19-4427).
 In Proceedings of the 14th Workshop on Innovative Use of NLP for Building Educational Applications.
-Association for Computational Linguistics.
+Association for Computational Linguistics.（No. 1）

 *  Yo Joong Choe, Jiyeon Ham, Kyubyong Park, and Yeoil Yoon.
 2019.
 [A Neural Grammatical Error Correction System Built On Better Pre-training and Sequential Transfer Learning](https://arxiv.org/pdf/1907.01256.pdf).
 In Proceedings of the
 14th Workshop on Innovative Use of NLP for Building Educational Applications.
-Association for Computational Linguistics.
+Association for Computational Linguistics.（No. 2）

 *  Ruobing Li, Chuan Wang, Yefei Zha, Yonghong Yu, Shiman Guo, Qiang Wang, Yang Liu, and Hui Lin.
 2019.
 [The LAIX Systems in the BEA-2019 GEC Shared Task](https://www.aclweb.org/anthology/W19-4416).
 In Proceedings of the 14th Workshop on Innovative Use of NLP for Building Educational Applications.
-Association for Computational Linguistics.
+Association for Computational Linguistics.（No. 3）

 *  Zheng Yuan, Felix Stahlberg, Marek Rei, Bill Byrne, and Helen Yannakoudakis.
 2019.
 [Neural and FST-based approaches to grammatical error correction](https://www.aclweb.org/anthology/W19-4424).In Proceedings of the 14th Workshop on Innovative
 Use of NLP for Building Educational Applications.
-Association for Computational Linguistics.
+Association for Computational Linguistics.（No. 4）

 *  Hiroki Asano, Tomoya Mizumoto, and Masato Mita.
 2019.
 [The AIP-Tohoku System at the BEA-2019 Shared Task](https://www.aclweb.org/anthology/W19-4418).
 In Proceedings of the 14th Workshop on Innovative Use of NLP for Building Educational Applications.
-Association for Computational Linguistics.
+Association for Computational Linguistics.（No. 9）

 *  Jakub Naplava and Milan Straka.
 2019.
 [CUNI System for the Building Educational Applications 2019 Shared Task: Grammatical Error Correction](https://www.aclweb.org/anthology/W19-4419).
 In Proceedings of the 14th Workshop on Innovative Use of NLP for Building Educational Applications.
-Association for Computational Linguistics.
+Association for Computational Linguistics.（No. 10）

 *  Liner Yang and Chencheng Wang.
 2019.
 [The BLCU System in the BEA 2019 Shared Task](https://www.aclweb.org/anthology/W19-4421).
 In Proceedings of the 14th Workshop on Innovative Use of NLP for Building Educational Applications.
-Association for Computational Linguistics.
+Association for Computational Linguistics.（No. 12）

 *  Yoav Kantor, Yoav Katz, Leshem Choshen, Edo Cohen-Karlik, Naftali Liberman, Assaf Toledo, Amir Menczel, and Noam Slonim.
 2019.
 [Learning to combine Grammatical Error Corrections](https://arxiv.org/pdf/1906.03897.pdf).
 In Proceedings of the 14th Workshop on Innovative Use of NLP for Building Educational Applications.
-Association for Computational Linguistics.
+Association for Computational Linguistics. （No. 13）

 *  Masahiro Kaneko, Kengo Hotate, Satoru Katsumata, and Mamoru Komachi.
 2019.
 [TMU Transformer System Using BERT for Re-ranking at BEA 2019 Grammatical Error Correction on Restricted Track](https://www.aclweb.org/anthology/W19-4422).
 In Proceedings of the 14th Workshop on Innovative Use of NLP for Building Educational Applications.
-Association for Computational Linguistics.
+Association for Computational Linguistics.（No. 14）